oadeliyi1/oadeliyi1/README.md

 ![Header](oriade2.jpg)

 ### Hi there 👋
+### I'm an Aspiring Software Developer!
+### Follow me on Github and check mmy website to follow my journey!
 <!--
 **oadeliyi1/oadeliyi1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.